souravs17031999/CCP-AWS-CLFC01/README.md

 _Application Load Balancer_
 - Routes and load balances at the application layer (HTTP/HTTPS), and supports path-based routing.
 WAF rules to protect against common attacks.
+- Before you start using your Application Load Balancer, you must add one or more listeners.
+A listener is a process that checks for connection requests, using the protocol and port that you configure.
+The rules that you define for a listener determine how the load balancer routes requests to its registered targets.
+- Your load balancer serves as a single point of contact for clients and distributes incoming traffic across its healthy registered targets.
+You can register each target with one or more target groups.

 _Network Load Balancer_
 - Routes and load balances at the transport layer (TCP/UDP Layer-4), based on address information extracted from the Layer-4 header.